Lands administrative divisions of Australia: New South Wales

 There are 141 counties and 7,459 parishes within New South Wales.
 The County of Cumberland, in which Sydney is located, has the largest population.
 The original Nineteen Counties were the limits of settlement in the early part of the 19th century.
 Legal documents describe the Lot number, Deposited Plan number, Parish and County.
 For example, the Sydney Opera House is described as being in Lot 5 in Deposited Plan 775888 at Bennelong Point, Parish of St. James, County of Cumberland, city of Sydney.
 Note that the land administration counties are not the same as the county councils that have been used to administer water and electricity, such as the Goldenfields Water County Council or Central Tablelands County Council which do not correspond with a land administration county.
-However, there have been some land administration counties which did have county councils: Cumberland (1945–63), Northumberland (1948–63) and Rous (1940-pres., with trading name of Rous Water.
+Note some county councils have been named after an (approximately) coterminous land administration county, but nonetheless the land administration county and the county council remained legally distinct: Cumberland (1945–63), Northumberland (1948–63) and Rous (1940-pres., with trading name of Rous Water.